-Here’s some great summertime news — Dyslexic, ADD, ADHD, struggling or average children can learn to be better spellers during the summer months.
+Here’s some great summertime news on spelling — Dyslexic, ADD, ADHD, struggling or average children can learn to be better spellers during the summer months.
 Here’s how:

 Each week of the summer children should have a spelling list consisting of eight to twelve words.
 Make the word lists using phonetic rules such as the short vowels, ee, ea, au, aw, oy, oi, and two sight words your child is unable to spell.

 Some suggestions for sight words this month are: there, their, they’re, where, would, should and could.
 Some younger students may wish to learn: are, air, care, only, over, upon was, wear, said, been, and ready.

 Provide time for your child to practice the word lists on a small white board or large paper.
 Children generally like writing their spelling words on a white board or large paper.
 Next, analyze the written words with your child to help your son or daughter see patterns or categories, which the words fit into.
 An example of how to do this is, ask your son or daughter to place all igh words in a list, all of ite words in another list and so on.